 Manufacturing staff that are uncertain about daily work tasks or operational processes can hardly be expected to be productive.
 Unfortunately, this can be present across all departments, not just maintenance teams.
 Because of its often specialized nature, the successful completion of any maintenance task depends on good and clear communication between departments.

-When technicians don’t know exactly what to do, they may waste time either trying to decipher what the problem is or waiting for further instructions.
+When technicians don’t know exactly what to do, they may waste time either trying to decipher what the problem is or waiting for further work instructions.

 This kind of issue typically occurs when an employee from another unit needs maintenance attention but lacks the resources needed to quickly convey the request.
-For instance, someone from outside the production floor, such as at the front desk, is requesting for repairs of a faulty equipment but they can’t adequately explain what the problem is.
+For instance, someone from outside the production floor, such as at the front desk, is requesting for repairs of faulty equipment but they can’t adequately explain what the problem is.

 Likewise, it could be that the instructions for a maintenance technician are vague because the employee raising the job request is busy and so they don’t take the time to give all the information needed.